 And while gluten sensitivity is one thing, celiac is quite another.
 Grains that are sprouted can often be tolerated by gluten-sensitive folks, while those with celiac just need to stay clear unless, of course, they have the go-ahead from their doctors.

-The main difference between a sprouted grain and a non-sprouted grain is the digestibility.
-Sprouted grains are much easier on the body to digest vs. a regular grain that is not sprouted.
+The main difference between a sprouted grain and a non-sprouted grain is its digestibility.
+Sprouted grains are much easier for the body to digest vs. a regular grain that is not sprouted.
 Sprouting a grain produces vitamin C, increases beta-carotene and vitamin B content, and helps the body to absorb calcium, zinc, iron, copper, and magnesium.
 And while our bodies view whole grains as starches, they view sprouted grains as vegetables and have an easier time digesting them and getting more out of them, nutrient-wise, too.

 So next time you’re perusing the bread aisle and wondering which bread to pick up, you might want to consider Food for Life’s bread.
 The Ezekiel bread is made exclusively with sprouted grains and toasted, it tasted phenomenally rich.
 The added benefit of eating sprouted grain bread is helpful if you’re trying to lose weight.
 Why?
 Well, you know that the more veggies you eat the better, and the less starchy stuff you eat, the less you’re going to end up wearing it!
 Your body sees that sprouted wheat bread as veggies, yay!